Dispersive Estimates in R^3 with Threshold Resonances: Proof of the statements

-The space $\V_X$ contains elements of the form $\delta_0(t) T(x, y)$, whose Fourier transform is constantly the operator $T(x, y) \in \B(X)$.
-In particular, rank-one operators $\delta_0(t) \phi(x) \otimes \psi(y)$ are in $\V_p$ when $\psi \in X^*$, $\phi \in X$.
-More generally, $f(t) T(x, y) \in \V_X$ if $f(t) \in L^1$ and $T \in \B(X)$.
+The space $\V_X$ contains elements of the form $\delta_0(\sigma) T(x, y)$, whose Fourier transform is constantly the operator $T(x, y) \in \B(X)$.
+In particular, rank-one operators $\delta_0(\sigma) \phi(x) \otimes \psi(y)$ are in $\V_X$ when $\psi \in X^*$, $\phi \in X$.
+More generally, $f(\sigma) T(x, y) \in \V_X$ if $f \in L^1$ and $T \in \B(X)$.

-Moreover, for two Banach spaces $X$ and $Y$ of functions on $\R^3$, we also define the space $\V_{X, Y}$ of kernels $T(x, y, t)$ such that $M(T)(x, y)$ is a bounded operator from $X$ to $Y$.
-The set of such operators forms an algebroid.
+Moreover, for two Banach lattices $X$ and $Y$ of functions on $\R^3$, we also define the space $\V_{X, Y}$ of kernels $T(x, y, \sigma)$ such that $M(T)(x, y)$ is a bounded operator from $X$ to $Y$.
+The category of such operators forms an algebroid, in the sense that

-For example, note that $R_{0}(\lambda^2) \in \V_{L^{3/2, 1}, L^\infty} \cap \V_{L^1, L^{3, \infty}}$ and $\partial_{\lambda} R_{0}(\lambda^2) \in \V_{L^1, L^\infty}$.
+For example, note that $(R_{0}((\lambda+i0)^2))^\wedge \in \V_{L^{3/2, 1}, L^\infty} \cap \V_{L^1, L^{3, \infty}}$ and $(\partial_{\lambda} R_{0}((\lambda+i0)^2))^\wedge \in \V_{L^1, L^\infty}$.
 Indeed, the Fourier transform in $\lambda$ is

-so $\ds M(R_{0}) = \frac 1 {4\pi|x-y|}$.
+so $\ds M((R_{0}((\lambda+i0)^2))^\wedge) = \frac 1 {4\pi|x-y|}$.
 Clearly $\ds \frac 1 {4\pi|x-y|}$ is in $\B(L^{3/2, 1}, L^\infty) \cap \B(L^1, L^{3, \infty})$.

-Likewise, $(\partial_\lambda R_{0})^\vee(t)(x, y) = (4\pi)^{-1} \delta_{|x-y|}(t)$, so $\ds M(\partial_\lambda R_0) = (4\pi)^{-1} 1 \otimes 1$, which is in $\B(L^1, L^\infty)$.
+Likewise, $(\partial_\lambda R_{0}((\lambda+i0)^2))^\wedge(\sigma)(x, y) = (4\pi)^{-1} i \delta_{|x-y|}(\sigma)$, so $\ds M((\partial_\lambda R_0((\lambda+i0)^2))^\wedge) = (4\pi)^{-1} 1 \otimes 1$, which is in $\B(L^1, L^\infty)$.